-Experts said it's difficult to know for sure, but there's a possibility premiums will rise.
+Experts say it's difficult to know for sure, but there's a possibility premiums will rise.
 The main factor is to what degree the pandemic is under control by November, when insurers set rates for next year.
-"If coronavirus is still present, individuals can expect slightly higher health insurance premiums, since the insurance companies will include this in their risk calculations when deciding premiums for 2021," Price said.
+"If coronavirus is still present, individuals can expect slightly higher health insurance premiums, since the insurance companies will include this in their risk calculations when deciding premiums for 2021," Price says.

-Costs will go up if the coronavirus extends into 2021, but increased use of telehealth could mitigate the effects.
+Costs will go up if the coronavirus pandemic extends into 2021, but increased use of telehealth could mitigate the effects.

-On the other hand, Colleen Corrigan, a life and health insurance agent with Wallace & Turner insurance in Springfield, Ohio, noted that "telehealth usage is the predominant delivery [method] of care for many primary care physicians and mental health counselors during the pandemic, and it will be interesting to see if this platform of care continues."
+On the other hand, Colleen Corrigan, a life and health insurance agent with Wallace & Turner insurance in Springfield, Ohio, notes that "telehealth usage is the predominant delivery [method] of care for many primary care physicians and mental health counselors during the pandemic, and it will be interesting to see if this platform of care continues."